1994 Pro Bowl

 The 1994 Pro Bowl was the NFL's all-star game for the 1993 season.
 The game was played on February 6, 1994, at Aloha Stadium in Honolulu, Hawaii.
 The final Score was NFC 17, AFC 3.
 Andre Rison of the Atlanta Falcons was the game's MVP.
 This was also Joe Montana's last Pro Bowl appearance (coincidentally, the coaches for this game were from both teams that Montana played for in his career: Kansas City's Marty Schottenheimer and San Francisco's George Seifert).
 The referee was Gordon McCarter.

 The game was tied 3-3 at halftime on field goals by Norm Johnson of the Atlanta Falcons and Gary Anderson of the Pittsburgh Steelers.
 The NFC scored late in the 3rd quarter on a 4-yard touchdown run by Los Angeles Ram rookie, Jerome Bettis.
 The NFC scored again in the 4th quarter on a touchdown pass from Bobby Hebert (Falcons) to Cris Carter (Minnesota Vikings) to provide the final margin.

+Emmitt Smith, Troy Aikman, Thomas Everett, Bruce Smith and Andre Reed were selected for the 1994 Pro Bowl, but backed out due to injuries from Super Bowl XXVIII.